 Project Location Discharge associated with agglomeration of Millstreet Town, County Cork.
 Distance from designated site 1km: WWTP discharges to the Tanyard, upstream of the cSAC boundary.
 Brief description Millstreet is a key settlement for the rural hinterland of North Cork and is located approximately 50 km from Cork City and 20km north of Macroom.
 The town is strategically located at the intersection of two regional roadways and also has rail access to the Mallow - Tralee Rail Line.
 In recent years there has been a marked increase in residential development in the town.
 The wastewater in Millstreet is collected in a partially combined foul and separate foul sewerings drainage network.
-The wastewater from the town gravitates of the wastewater treatment plant located approximately of the most of the town centre.
-There are four number pumping stations within the agglomeration of Millstreet.
-Millstreet WWTP is designed for a Population Equivalent (PE) of 1,600, which was commissioned in early 1970's.
+The wastewater from the town gravitates of the wastewater treatment plant located approximately of the most more treatment plant located approximately of the most more treatment plant located approximately of the most more treatment plant located approximately of the wastewater treatment plant.
+Influent instally gravitates within the agglomeration of Millstreet.
+Millstreet wWTP is designed for a Population Equivalent (PE) of 1,600, which was commissioned in early 1970's.
 Extended Aeration is the process employed at the Millstreet waste water treatment plant.
-Influent initially gravitates into a via a 450mm diameter sewer to the inlet chamber/ storm overflow chamber, from this chamber influent gravitates to the oxidation ditch.
+Influent instally gravitates into a via a 450mm diameter sewer to the inlet chamber/ storm overflow chamber, from this chamber influent gravitates to the oxidation ditch.
 Mixed liquor overflows the oxidation ditch via an adjustable weir to 2 Nr hopper shaped settlement tanks.
 Treated effluent from the settlement tanks is discharged to the adjacent Tanyard Stream.
 The pollution load for the Millstreet agglomeration arises from the following areas: Domestic population Industrial Commercial premises Institutional - School & crčches Infiltration The sewerage from all commercial premises is collected via the public sewer and treated in conjunction with the domestic waste at the WWTP.
 The final effluent is discharged to the Tanyard Stream, which is adjacent to the wastewater treatment plant site.
 The plant currently services a PE of 2,252 based on hydraulic loading and is therefore significantly overloaded. ls the plan directly connected with or No necessary to the Natura 2000 site management for nature conservation?